Barry Klarberg: Education and early career

 Klarberg received his BBA (1981) and MS in Taxation (1985) from Pace University.
-He was an Adjunct Professor of Taxation at Pace University from 1985–1989.
+He was an adjunct professor of Taxation at Pace University from 1985–1989.
 Klarberg began his career at Deloitte in 1981, where he spent 11 years.
 At Deloitte, he was the National Director of Sports and Entertainment.
 In 1992, Klarberg formed KRT Business Management, specializing in professional wealth management services, which he eventually sold to Assante Wealth Management Services.

 Preceding Monarch, Klarberg spent two years as Senior Managing Director at Guggenheim Partners.
 In this role, Klarberg headed up Guggenheim Wealth Services' New York office.

 Monarch Business & Wealth Management

-Klarberg is the founder of Monarch Business & Wealth Management, a financial and life management company and family office that represents professional athletes, internationally acclaimed entertainers and high-net-worth families.
-He currently manages artist Alec Monopoly, entrepreneur Russell Simmons, DJ and record producer Kaskade, several top NASCAR drivers, Anna Kournikova, MLB All-Star C. J. Wilson, MLB All-Star and Homerun Champion José Bautista and NHL Hall-of-Famer Mark Messier, amongst others.
+Klarberg was the founder of Monarch Business & Wealth Management, a financial and life management company and family office that represents professional athletes, internationally acclaimed entertainers and high-net-worth families.
+He currently manages television sports personality Stephen A. Smith, rock band Journey, 2022 NFL Hall of Fame inductee Sam Mills, artist Alec Monopoly, DJ and record producer Kaskade, MLB All-Star Robinson Canó, several top NASCAR drivers, DJ and record producer John Summit, Anna Kournikova, MLB All-Star C. J. Wilson, MLB All-Star and Homerun Champion José Bautista, professional soccer player Jozy Altidore, and NHL Hall-of-Famer Mark Messier, amongst others.
 In 2011, Asset Alliance Corporation, a New York-based private equity firm with more than $1 billion under management, acquired an equity interest in Monarch Business & Wealth Management.

 In 2012, the Sports Business Journal reported on Klarberg's expansion of Monarch Management.
 The report of this expansion included Klarberg's proposed acquisition of Miami-based ASF Consulting, a firm owned by Allen Furst that represents several current and former MLB and NBA players, including Roy Hibbert, Jeff Green and Alonzo Mourning.
 Klarberg further expanded Monarch when he hired former Major League Baseball starting pitcher and United States Olympian Kris Benson as Managing Director at Monarch Business & Wealth Management.

 In 2013, CertusBank, a nationally chartered bank with nearly $2 billion in assets, made a strategic investment in Monarch.

 In April 2016, Klarberg represented NFL star Rob Gronkowski and launched with Monster Energy a signature beverage "Gronk" that will be distributed by Coca-Cola.

 In 2016, Josh Klein became a partner in Monarch, whose clients include The Chainsmokers, Big Sean, Logic, DJ Snake and Kelly Rowland.

 In January 2022, Klarberg sold Monarch Business & Wealth Management, a financial planning firm for high net-worth individuals, to MAI Capital Management, a company with $12.2B assets under management.
-Klarberg will become Senior Managing Director at MAI Capital Management.
+Klarberg serves as Regional President and Senior Managing Director at MAI Capital Management.
+MIA Capital Management promoted Klarberg's son Matt Klarberg, whose clients include John Summit, Tokischa, and Devin Haney, to Managing Director of Entertainment.